Alice (Friday the 13th): Characterization

 Film critic Terry Lawson describes the character's depiction in Friday the 13th (1980) as an "all-American" girl, attributing to her being "destined to be the last one alive."
 Ted Serrill (Home News Tribune) describes Alice's placement as the heroine feeling arbitrary.
 Mike Hughes (The Journal News) wrote that Adrienne King "projects a combination of intelligence and fragility," in Alice.
 Both Hughes and Ron Cowan (Statesman Journal) criticize the character's trait of knocking the villain unconscious and running away without killing her, the latter describing Alice as "a rather panicky young woman."
-Alice's creator, writer Victor Miller, acknowledges this characteristic of the character in an op-ed, writing "Without spoiling the ending for you, I'll say that our heroine becomes locked in a terminal struggle with the villain.
+Alice's creator, writer Victor Miller, acknowledges this characteristic of the character in an op-ed, writing, "Without spoiling the ending for you, I'll say that our heroine becomes locked in a terminal struggle with the villain.
 Time and time again the heroine cannot bring herself to kill the villain."

 King states that she based her portrayal on traditional horror movie characters and described Alice as a "great scream queen heroine."
-She also expresses regret that, due to the nature of horror movies, audiences never got to see Alice's relationship with Steve fleshed out, or what could have happened between her and fellow counselor, Bill.
-King describes the role as an "empowering position" due to her survival in the film.
-Because the character displayed an artistic side in the first film, production designer Virginia Field included various sketches in the character's home in the second film to humanize the character.
-She says, "It didn't seem like a big deal at the time we were filming, but I knew that Alice liked to draw and I wanted to show evidence of that."
+She also expresses regret that, due to the nature of horror movies, audiences never got to see Alice's relationship with Steve fleshed out, or what could have happened between her and fellow counselor, Bill (Harry Crosby).
+King attests that the script didn't provide her with a lot of material to work with in preparing for Alice.
+King, an artist in real life, incorporated this aspect of herself into Alice and often spent her time sketching on set.
 Friday the 13th: The Final Chapter (1984) director Joseph Zito praised the natural performance of King, "...the way Adrienne King played the lead—you really felt for her and cared for her."

-Alice has garnered her comparisons to other genre heroines such as Laurie Strode, Ellen Ripley, Nancy Thompson, and Sidney Prescott.
+Alice has garnered her comparisons to other genre heroines such as Laurie Strode, Ellen Ripley (Sigourney Weaver), Nancy Thompson (Heather Langenkamp), and Sidney Prescott (Neve Campbell).
 Writer Jessica Robinson attributes Alice's survival to her innocence and resourcefulness.
-Writer Adam Rockoff describes Alice as a "headstrong artist".
-Bruce F. Kawin writes that unlike other heroines of the time, Alice isn't saved by a man in the ending, thus having a more profound impact.
-While one of the original examples of the "final girl" theory by Carol J. Clover in her 1992 non-fiction book Men, Women, and Chainsaws, Clover's inclusion of Alice has been challenged.
-Philip C. DiMare writes that Alice is a counterpart to the "final girl", in that she is both "tomboyish" and non-virginal.
+Bruce F. Kawin writes that, unlike other heroines of the time, Alice isn't saved by a man in the ending, thus having a more profound impact on future slasher films.
+Alice is one of the original examples of the "final girl" theory by Carol J. Clover in her non-fiction book Men, Women, and Chainsaws (1992).